bestia-dev/pong_rat/README.md

 Everybody knows this game.

 Ratatui is a Rust library for TUI user interface in the Terminal.
+Terminal characters are not squares.
+It looks better if one sprite has 2 characters.

 ## Development details